compulim/til/README.md

 - Sub-orchestration primarily reduce replay cost
    - After completed, the "heap" in sub-orchestration will be discarded
    - Can be use to reduce replay time in parent orchestration and minimize point of failures
+- Orchestration replay time is largely based on 2 things
+   - High impact: Number of activities executed (total size of activity output)
+   - Medium impact: Working set size (size of each activity output)
+   - Each activity output is saved into a TGZ file, many activities executed means downloading many TGZ files
+   - Consider [extending orchestration session](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-azure-storage-provider#extended-sessions) (lingering orchestration) to reduce replay boot time
 - No complex logics in sub-orchestration
-   - Orchestration replay means it promotes idempotency (no refetch)
+   - Orchestration replay means it promotes deterministic, which also means idempotency (use cache, minimize refetch)
    - Don't mess with `isReplaying`, doesn't worth the complexity
 - Activity should only run for a short period of time (< 5 minutes)
    - Sub-orchestration is the pattern for running longer jobs